-Becoming your own Home DesignerThe plans offered by CountryPlans (and our sister site PlanHelp.com) are stock or "standard plan" homes designed to be modified and customized by the owners.
-We not only give you reprint rights to the plans we send you, but allow you to make modifications and adjustments on the plan sheets themselves and then recopy these for your customized project plans.
-(You are taking responsibility for these changes, of course and we ask that you build only one house for each set of purchased plans.)
+Becoming your own Home DesignerThe plans offered by CountryPlans are stock or "standard plan" homes designed to be modified and customized by the owners.
+We not only give you reprint rights to the plans we send you but also allow you to make modifications and adjustments on the plan sheets themselves and then recopy these for your customized project plans.
+(You are taking responsibility for these changes, of course, and we ask that you build only one house for each set of purchased plans.)

 Many of our plans have no internal load bearing walls and the interiors can be redesigned and spaces relocated as needed.
 Moving windows, doors and non-structural partitions can be visualized and floor plan drawings produced with a simple computer floor plan software program like 3d Home Architect (get version 3, NOT a later version) or Better Homes and Gardens Home Designer (ver 6 or later).
 These programs allow you to reprint the modified floor plans, electrical plans and elevations to scale so they can be pasted into the paper plans.
 Sorry, we cannot provide technical support for these programs and we DO NOT do customized modifications to our plans.

 In addition, you can combine your own notes and drawings and put them into your plans.
 Here is an article on how to add additional information to the printouts produced by the software programs above.
 Open this PDF for more information.

 Note that simple things like moving a window or door can often by hand note drawn right on the paper plans.
 Builders do this at the permit counter all the time.
 Just "X" out what you eliminate and draw in what is new.
 Put in dimensions as needed or change a dimension and put "NTS" (not to scale) when you move something without reprinting the whole floor plan.